rajsaamjulia/CreativeCoding/personalProject/script/README.md

 ## Open questions

+End goal: diary or demonstration?

+Mobile or desktop?

 How much control does the user have?
 How many options?
 Examples: sad filter.
 Or is every change set (random filter, etc)?

 Noise options: add glitch, dots, lose some colours, etc.